vanichols/ADOPTpkg/README.md

 <!-- badges: end -->

 The goal of ADOPTpkg is to provide access to data and functions for assessing the performance and impacts of pest management strategies.
-OPAT stands for ‘online performance assessment tool’ and was developed as part of the European Horizon project ADOPT-IPM.
+It was developed as part of the European Horizon project ADOPT-IPM.
+There is a sister ShinyApp tool which provides an online interface.

 ## Installation